ebuddj/ebu-init/README.md

-# EBU Data Journalism project initialization script.
+# EBU Data Journalism project initialization script

 This project can be used to initialize an empty project.